 FALSE: If you get all of the donations for free, you should give them away to people in need.

 Our GoodNeighbor program works with other service agencies to help people in need by providing gift cards to our retail stores and training centers.
-We gave away $870,384 of free merchandise in 2016 to 38,352 people.
+We gave away $935,589 of free merchandise in 2017 to 43,480 people.
 Nationally, CharityWatch — an independent organization that evaluates philanthropic organizations — gives Goodwill an “A” rating, one of the highest in the country for a nonprofit organization.
 We also are a platinum-level GuideStar participant, demonstrating our commitment to transparency.